floshin/acrolib/glossary.md

 * **Motion** is a change of position, going from one position to another.
 Motions are differentiated into *Base Motions* and *Top Motions*.
 An example for a base motion is to move from a standing position into a sitting position while holding the partner in a handstand.
 An example for a top motion is to move from a straight handstand into an arched handstand while standing on the hands of the base.
 In German a motion is called "Verwandlung" (transformation).

-* **Base Motions** are changes of position of the base partner or partners while performing a partner element (e.g. while holding the top).
+* **Base Motions** (Pairs) are changes of position of the base partner while performing a partner element (e.g. while holding the top).
 There are douzens of base motions and many do not have any common term to describe them yet.
-I am suggesting the following terms:
+For pair motions I am suggesting the following terms:
   * **Sit-Down**, getting from a standing position into a seated position.
   * **Stand-Up**, getting from a seated position into a standing position.
   * **Kneel-Down**, getting from a standing position into a kneeling position.